 Despite the rising number of deadly accidents, an estimated 90.1 percent of drivers reported using their seatbelts, which is an all-time high.
 Car wreck statistics also show a 2.2 percent increase in distracted-driver-related fatalities, and those same numbers also show a 3.4 percent increase in drowsy-driver-related fatalities.

 This data was collected from all 50 states, as well as the District of Columbia.
-NHTSA continues to partner with both state and local law enforcement agencies, as well as well as the more than 350 members of the Road To Zero Coalition, in order to help address the link between the very human choices that are linked to as many as 94 percent of vehicle-related fatalities in the United States every year.
+NHTSA continues to partner with both state and local law enforcement agencies, as well as the more than 350 members of the Road To Zero Coalition, in order to help address the link between the very human choices that are linked to as many as 94 percent of vehicle-related fatalities in the United States every year.

 Working Toward Safer Highways